nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 * Flask applications use standard python logging module
 * So flask logger can be used to create logs inside request handlers

+## Basic logging in flask
+* Configure the root logger before creating the flask application
+*

 ## Add context in a single log using "extra"
 ```py
 import logging